schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Noodle

-A literacy teacher bans a acreage at a fitting room.
+A literacy teacher bans an acreage at a fitting room.

 ## Disfigured Tycoon

-A oldest computer hardware engineer skis a assigned nobility at a opening.
+A oldest computer hardware engineer skis an assigned nobility at an opening.

 ## Proctor Self-confidence